ButterFlyDevs/StudentsManagementSystem/SMS-Back-End/dbms/docs/source/tdbms_api_rest.rst

 This resource is thinking to retrieve the maximal academic info about one teacher in a only call.

 If the resource exists, but it hasn't teaching related this call will return a ``204`` status code that means *Success Call without content*.

+Special case B
+**************

+Besides this, it has a special method to know the list of students in a entire subject:

+    curl -i -X GET localhost:8002/entities/teacher/1/subject/1/student

+Note that this will return all student which this teacher impart class to this subject, maybe only in a class o a lot of them.

 **Student** Resource